 Although you may have heard about a specific sequence of bathing such as starting at the feet and working your way up, there is no scientific evidence to confirm that this reduces cardiac events from occurring.

-Half-body baths are not only more superior to full-body baths, but also to showering.
-This is because bathing with water up to your mid-chest helps increase circulation and blood flow better than other options.
+Half-body baths may not only more superior to full-body baths, but also to showering.
+This is because bathing with water up to your mid-chest helps increase circulation and blood flow better than other options (10).

 Why are Heart Attacks in the Bathroom More Dangerous?

 Having any type of heart-related emergency is a scary and dangerous situation.
-Heart-related emergencies in a bathroom setting however, are at a whole other level of dangerous.
+Heart-related emergencies in a bathroom setting, however, are at a whole other level of danger.

 You Are Alone